Van Tuong Nguyen: Execution

 Singapore's contract hangman, Darshan Singh, gave an interview to an Australian newspaper prior to the execution in which he said he hoped to be called on to perform the execution and that his experience would ensure Van would be hanged "efficiently".
 The result was disapprobation in both Australia and Singapore.
 Van was ultimately hanged by another executioner.

 Van was executed at 06:06 SGT on 2 December 2005.
 He was officially reported as dead at 07:17 SGT by the Ministry of Home Affairs.
 In a short statement, the Ministry said, "The sentence was carried out this morning at Changi Prison."

 Van's body was released to his family and left Changi Prison about four hours after the execution.
 The body was taken to the Marymount Chapel of the Good Shepherd's Convent in Singapore for a private memorial service at 13:00.
 The family requested for the media to stay away from the chapel.
 His family returned to Melbourne with his body on 4 December 2005.
 A requiem mass was held at St. Patrick's Cathedral on 7 December 2005.
-Victorian MPs Geoff Hilton, Bruce Mildenhall, Sang Nguyen and Richard Wynne attended the service and were criticised by the Crime Victims Support Association, who said it appeared to give support to a convicted drug trafficker.
+Victorian MPs Geoff Hilton, Bruce Mildenhall, Sang Nguyen and Richard Wynne attended the service.

-Criticism

-The Australian Government was criticised by the media, human rights lawyers and human rights activists for doing too little, too late and for not taking a stronger stance against the death penalty.
-Amnesty International was criticised by Howard Glenn and Greg Barns for refusing to work with other human rights groups with various campaigns to save Van, but rather asking the public to donate money to Amnesty International.

 Response

-Singapore Government
+Singaporean Government

 As a transportation hub, Singapore has always been a potential transit point for Golden Triangle heroin.
 In a letter to David Hawker, the Speaker of the Australian House of Representatives from Abdullah Tarmugi, the Speaker of the Parliament of Singapore, wrote: "He was caught in possession of almost 400 grams of pure heroin, enough for more than 26,000 doses of heroin for drug addicts....
 He knew what he was doing and the consequences of his actions.
 As representatives of the people, we have an obligation to protect the lives of those who could be ruined by the drugs he was carrying."

 "We cannot allow Singapore to be used as a transit for illicit drugs in the region," Tarmugi wrote to Australian MPs.
 "We know this is a painful and difficult decision for Mr Nguyen's family to accept, but we hope you and your colleagues will understand our position."

 In an opinion piece in the Sydney Morning Herald, Singapore's High Commissioner in Australia, Joseph Koh, argued that "Singapore cannot afford to pull back from its tough drug trafficking position".